 - Psychographics.
 Consider the hobbies, interests, and lifestyles of your target market.
 For example, if you’re selling fishing equipment, a specific group of fishing enthusiasts would be a great fit for your message.

 - Buyer’s Journey Status.
 Depending upon where your customers are in the buyer’s journey, you can send them the message they need to hear.
-One example would be sending direct mail to someone who hasn’t ordered from you in a while.
+One direct mail advertising example would be sending mail to someone who hasn’t ordered from you in a while.
 A “Come Back” offer is appropriately tailored for this very specific group.
 It wouldn’t make sense for anyone else.

 When you target very specific groups based on their demands and desires, you can optimize your next direct mail advertising campaign.
 Break down your target markets into very specific groups.
 This will allow you to deliver highly focused offers that appeal to their needs as a customer.

-Direct Mail Advertising: Let’s Create Your Next Marketing Campaign
+Direct Mail Advertising: Let’s Create Your Next Advertising Campaign

 Research shows that when you compare direct mail to any other kind of marketing medium, it's actually preferred.
 Direct mail is no longer viewed as an antiquated form of advertising your products and/or services.
 In fact, over 5% of U.S. households respond to direct...